DIGGER-Bac/SEEDling/README.md

 | Fold | ..(((.....))).... | Secondary structure of the scaffold + seed |
 | FullSeq | AACAGCCTGGCTCATCATACGTGCCGCATCAC | Prefix + seed + suffix sequence |

+## License
+This is a repository written under the [CC BY-NC 4.0 license](http://creativecommons.org/licenses/by-nc/4.0/)

 ## References